grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** And about the seat reservation process?

-**Benjamin:** Oh yeah, that...
+**Benjamin:** Oh, that...
 I mean, why didn't they still automate the process?
 Is this even thinkable that in the 21st century I cannot reserve a seat through the internet?

 **Johnny:** I kinda hoped you'd say that because our next assignment is to do exactly that.